 Krystie holds a BSc in Wildlife Conservation and Zoo Biology from the University of Salford.
 After graduating, she went onto work for The Mammal Society as a Training Co-ordinator, which then led her onto becoming a Professional Development Co-ordinator with CIEEM, where she oversees conferences, webinars, CPD and the degree accreditation scheme.
 Krystie has a passion for marine life and has subsequently become a Marine Mammal Surveyor with ORCA.
 Krystie enjoys long walks and adventures with her two rescue dogs and daughter, as well as yoga and running.

-Professional Development Coordinator (Conferences and Webinars)
+Professional Development Coordinator (Conferences, Webinars, CPD and Accredited Degrees)

 Professional Development Administrator